 To arrange things that the surveillance is permanent in its effects, even if it is discontinuous in its action; that the perfection of power should tend to render its actual exercise unnecessary; that this architectural apparatus should be a machine for creating and sustaining a power relation independent of the person who exercises it; in short, that the inmates should be caught up in a power situation of which they are themselves the bearers.
 (201)

 The panopticon exhibits three forms of power.
 Firstly, there is the power of the architecture: walls, windows, doors, and bars.
-Secondly, there is the power of the intendants: the panopticon’s guards and the police state’s bureaucrats.
-Thirdly, there is the psychological power that stems from the latter two forms: the “power relation” in which the inmate is its “bearer” and victim.
+Secondly, there is the power of the attendants: the panopticon’s guards and the police state’s functionaries.
+Thirdly, there is the psychological power that stems from the latter two forms: the “power relation” between attendant and inmate in which the inmate is its “bearer” and victim.
 Because the guard and state see the inmate while the inmate cannot see the guard, the inmate does not know when she is watched and therefore must always be on the lookout.
 Desire to avoid possible detection leads the inmate to self-censor her behavior.
 Desire to avoid possible punishment leads the inmate to suppress her instincts.
 Only then does the pernicious system triumph; the individual oppresses herself independently of direct coercion.
 In other words, panopticon and police state use physical power for psychological ends.

 The panopticon as psychological tool is explored in George Orwell’s dystopian novel 1984.
 Winston, the protagonist in the empire of Oceania, describes the one-way telescreens that spy on every room.
 Telescreen and panopticon bear three main similarities.
 Firstly, both panopticon and telescreen are like one-way mirrors: the state sees the citizen but the citizen does not see the state; Winston does not know when he is watched for he could be watched at any moment.
 Secondly, both are all knowing: “As long as he remained within the field of vision which the metal plaque commanded, he could be seen as well as heard” (Orwell 3).
 No matter what Winston does, the telescreen of the state is watching.
 Thirdly, both are psychological tools.
 Winston describes: “You had to live – did live, from habit that became instinct – in the assumption that every sound you made was overheard, and, except in darkness, every movement scrutinized” (3).
 Winston, like the panopticon’s inmate, is the “bearer” of his own “power situation;” the mere presence of a telescreen leads Winston to self-censor his behavior.
 Thus, the Orwellian police state is merely a manifestation of the “panoptic schema.”

 Both 1984 and The Handmaid’s Tale demonstrate panoptic principles.
 Though actual observation may be discontinuous, fear of observation is continuous.
-And, this constant fear of observation produces self-censorship, which, according to Winston, is a “habit that becomes instinct”.
+This constant fear of observation produces self-censorship, which, according to Winston, is a “habit that becomes instinct.”
 Consequently, the panopticon’s monopoly on the body gradually becomes a monopoly on the mind.
 It indirectly controls the mind by directly controlling the body.
 Gilead and Oceania are not physical panopticons like Bentham’s image, but the operations of these dystopian societies function like panopticons.

 Panopticon and police state suppress communication.